The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 Students with more than one core aim in a year

-In the vast majority of cases it is expected that a student will have only one core aim for their study programme.
-However there are a few limited circumstances where it is in the best interests of the student to have more than one core aim within the funding year (1 August to 31 July).
+In the majority of cases, we expect that a student will have only one core aim for their study programme.
+However, there are limited circumstances where it is in the best interests of the student to have more than one core aim within the funding year (1 August to 31 July).
 Multiple core aims can be recorded for a student in one funding year, however they cannot be concurrent.

-The EFA will monitor changes to core aims and where this happens more than might be expected, this will be queried with institutions.
-More information is available on the review of core aims in 2013 to 2014 and on the next review in 2014 to 2015.
+We will monitor changes to core aims and where this happens more than might be expected, we will query this with institutions.
+More information is available on the review of core aims in 2014 to 2015.
+The next review for 2015 to 2016 will be in autumn.

 Changes are acceptable in the following circumstances:

-- for example a student progressing from a 6 month Traineeship to another study programme.
+when a student has more than one study programme in a year, for example, a student progressing from a 6 month Traineeship to another study programme.
 The second study programme must have a new core aim

 Retention and core aims